iossifovlab/gpf/userdocs/administration/getting_started.rst

     cd data-hg38-empty
     export DAE_DB_DIR="$(pwd)"

-To setup initial empty database we need to run:
+To set up the initial empty database, we need to run:

 .. code-block:: bash

     wdaemanage.py migrate

-After that we will need to create an admin user to be able to have access and manage the instance web server:
+After that, we will need to create an admin user to be able to have access and manage the instance web server:

 .. code-block:: bash

     wdaemanage.py user_create admin@iossifovlab.com -p secret -g any_dataset:admin

-This will create an ``admin`` user with user name ``admin@iossifovlab.com`` and password ``secret``.
+This will create an ``admin`` user with the user name ``admin@iossifovlab.com`` and password ``secret``.

 Now we can run the GPF development web server and browse our empty GPF instance: